jianmingyong/liboqs-dotnet/README.md

 Building
 --------

 Builds are tested using the Appveyor continuous integration system on Windows Server 2016 (Visual Studio 2017).
-Builds have been tested manually on Windows 10 with Visual Studio 2017 (Community and Enterprise editions).
+Builds have been tested manually on Windows 10 with Visual Studio 2017 (Community and Enterprise editions) and macOS Mojave.

 ### Step 0: Prerequisites